Laurent polynomial mirrors for quiver flag zero loci: Introduction

 \subsection{Plan of the paper}

 In \S \ref{sec:definitions}, we discuss mirror symmetry for Fano varieties and give the definitions needed to state it precisely and recall basic definitions and constructions for quiver flag varieties.
-In the next section, \S \ref{sec:przy}, we introduce a generalisation of the Przyjalkowski method and explain how to produce a Laurent polynomial from the data of the weights and divisors associated to a toric complete intersection.
-We introduce the class of $Y$-shaped quiver flag varieties, and describe a SAGBI basis for sections of certain line bundles on these quiver flag varieties, which produces a toric degeneration.
-In \S \ref{sec:ladder}, we define ladder diagrams and ladder quivers for $Y$-shaped quiver flag varieties, and prove that the SAGBI degeneration is precisely a degeneration to canonical toric variety arising the from the ladder quiver.
+In \S \ref{sec:SAGBI}, we introduce the class of $Y$-shaped quiver flag varieties, and describe a SAGBI basis for sections of certain line bundles on these quiver flag varieties, which produces a toric degeneration.
+In \S \ref{sec:ladder}, we define ladder diagrams and ladder quivers for $Y$-shaped quiver flag varieties, and prove that the SAGBI degeneration is precisely a degeneration to singular toric variety arising the from the ladder quiver.
+In the next section, \S \ref{sec:przy}, we introduce a generalization of the Przyjalkowski method and explain how to produce a Laurent polynomial from the data of the weights and divisors associated to a toric complete intersection.
 In the final section of the paper \S \ref{sec:mirrors}, we explain how to use this degeneration to find candidate Laurent polynomial mirrors for quiver flag zero loci with a convex partition.
-We include a table with the mirrors to 99 of the quiver flag zero loci found in \cite{kalashnikov}, produced using this method.
-In the remaining 42 cases, there is either no nef partition or the toric degeneration has a smaller class group than expected.
 Finally, we give one example of a degeneration and mirror outside of the family of $Y$-shaped quiver flag varieties: here, the degeneration is to a \emph{bound} ladder quiver.
+In Appendix \ref{ap:plucker}, we discuss a connection to the Pl\"ucker coordinate mirror.
+In Appendix \ref{ap:table}, we give a table with the mirrors to 99 of the quiver flag zero loci found in \cite{kalashnikov}, produced using the method outlined in the paper.